Following an interruption in our SSO service in early January, here's an update on what we're doing to prevent a future disruption.

 I would like to update you on the steps we have taken to date, what we’re still planning to do, and when we hope to have these steps completed.
 As you’re likely aware, we have a very agile software development process, one that allows us to introduce major functionality every two weeks into production and hotfixes whenever it is necessary.
 Here’s the update:

-- Improve architectural design to eliminate SSO bottleneck risk [In progress]
+- Improve architectural design to eliminate SSO bottleneck risk [Completed]

 - Security and access are critical aspects of our architecture, and as such, there are many areas we’re looking to improve.
 These include improving API traffic management and caching mechanisms to reduce server and network load, optimizing database queries, and adding additional compute resources, just to name some.
 While some of these are already done, such as adding additional compute, others require more development and testing.
 We anticipate these being completed by the end of Q1.